 - Coronavirus SME Guarantee Scheme: A guarantee of 50 per cent to small and medium enterprise (SME) lenders for new unsecured loans up to the value of $250,000 to be used for working capital.
 Click here for terms.

-- Supporting apprentices and trainees: If you employ an apprentice or trainee you may be eligible for a wage subsidy of 50 per cent of their wage paid from 1 January 2020 to 30 September 2020.
-You can register for the subsidy from early April 2020.
+- Supporting apprentices and trainees: If you employ an apprentice or trainee you may be eligible for a wage subsidy of 50 per cent of their wage paid.
+If you employ an apprentice or trainee you may be eligible for a wage subsidy of 50% of their wage paid from 1 January 2021 to March 2021.
 Click here for eligibility criteria.

-- Increasing the Instant Asset write-off: This threshold has been increased from $30,000 to $150,000 up to value from 12 March 2020 until 30 June 2020, for new or second‑hand assets first used or installed ready for use in this timeframe.
+- Increasing the Instant Asset write-off: The instant asset write-off threshold has been increased from $30,000 to $150,000 and expanded access to include businesses with aggregated annual turnover of less than $500 million (up from $50 million).
+This applies from 12 March 2020 until 30 June 2021, and purchased by 31 December 2020.
 Click here for eligibility criteria.

-- Backing Business Investment: A time limited 15 month investment incentive to support business investment and economic growth over the short term, by accelerating depreciation deductions.
-Deduction of 50% of the cost of an eligible asset on installation, with existing depreciation rules applying to the balance of the asset’s cost.
+- Backing Business Investment: A time limited 15-month investment incentive to support business investment and economic growth over the short term, by accelerating depreciation deductions.
+This applies to eligible assets acquired from 12 March 2020 and first used or installed by 30 June 2021.
 Click here for eligibility criteria.

 For more information about federal government support, please see here.

 Commercial tenancies code of conduct to help businesses and landlords

 The Australian Government has released a Commonwealth Code of Conduct to help businesses and landlords manage commercial tenancies through “good faith leasing principals” during the COVID-19 pandemic.
 The Code, agreed by all states and territories, came into effect on 7 April and provides a guide to help all parties share the financial risk and cashflow impact of COVID-19 in a proportionate, measured manner.